mohit-ayani/Multi-objective-inversion-of-CSEM-data/README.md

   Then type $make and it should be good to go.

-3. type $mpirun -np 4 ./main ( You can use more than 4 cores if you are running in on the cluster to speed up the  performance)
+3. type $mpirun -np 4 ./main ( You can use more than 4 cores if you are running in on the cluster to speed up the  performance.
+Make sure that this value should be a multiple of 4 for optimized performance)

 ### input files to the executable
 RUNFILE: this file contains all the input parameters like Transmitter co-ordinates, No of frequencies used, no of layers and their corresponding resistivity values.